yohan-hicof/motorbike_lean_tracker/README.md

 -Add the state of the battery during tracking and visualization.

+- Following this: https://www.youtube.com/watch?v=SUAqVUN9AuQ to use sprite to display the needle and stop the flickering.

 #Known bug

 There is a bug with reading file with SD card.
 Some files are not found during listing, but they are found on a PC.
 When copied, they are then found on the sd card by the M5.
 Happend only with larger file so far.